Updated July 2020.

 Our computers automatically record your visit to the website and log the following non-identifiable information for statistical purposes:

 This information is collated for analysis.
 It is then evaluated and published in reports that show Symmetra usage patterns and identify popular areas of the website.
-This helps us to improve and the website.
+This helps us to continue to improve the content available on the website.

 The following information would be captured only if and when you enter it voluntarily into a web form such a contact or event registration form: